Welcome to the Isotope Geology Laboratory!

 The IGL infrastructure includes a class 10 clean laboratory, thermal ionization mass spectrometry facility, and laser ablation inductively coupled plasma mass spectrometry laboratory, along with supporting rock preparation, mineral separations, and optical & electron beam imaging laboratories in the Department of Geosciences at Boise State University.
 Details of the Laboratory’s construction and facilities can be found on the IGL Infrastructure page.
 Visit the IGL Personnel page for profiles of our researchers.

-The IGL is a node in the EARTHTIME Network for the Calibration of Earth History.
+The IGL is the recipient of an NSF Instrumentation & Facilities Laboratory Technician Support grant, and Dr. Corey Wall serves in this capacity with a key role in experimental design, training, and implementation of geochronological projects with NSF-funded researchers.
+The IGL is also a node in the EARTHTIME Network for the Calibration of Earth History.
 In the spirit of teamwork and cooperation fostered by this initiative, please take a look at our developing LABSHARE archive of analytical procedures used in the IGL for isotope geochemistry and geochronology.